mattermost/docs/source/developer/dev-setup-archlinux.rst

   ``pacman -S nodejs npm``

+6. Install Yarn.

+  ``pacman -S yarn``

-6. Fork Mattermost on GitHub.com from https://github.com/mattermost/platform.
+7. Fork Mattermost on GitHub.com from https://github.com/mattermost/platform.

-7. Download the Mattermost code from your forked repository:
+8. Download the Mattermost code from your forked repository:

   a.
 Create the directory for the code.